How to construct a bund flood barrier to stop flooding.

 The materials needed to construct a Bund are mainly clayey soil, breeze blocks or similar and damp course material or plastic sheeting.

-The best material to build a bund flood barrier is soil with high clay content
+The best material to build a bund flood barrier described later on this page

 Facts about clay.